G5/k8s-maintenance/README.md

 ## Kubernetes Maintenance Page

-This is a simple maintenance container, which responds to request at any URL with and without SSL with a maintenance announcement.
-It is available on the Docker Hub at [`g5search/k8s-maintenance`](https://hub.docker.com/r/g5search/k8s-maintenance/).
+This is a simple maintenance container, which responds to request at any URL with a maintenance announcement.
+It is available on G5's (non-public) Google Container Registry at `gcr.io/g5-images/maintenance-page`.

-To run the container with plain Docker, a cert and key files must be volume mounted in at `/etc/ssl/secrets/proxycert` and `/etc/ssl/secrets/proxykey`.
-This is really intended to run in Kubernetes, using your own modified version of the provided sample Deployment in `deployment.yaml`.
-Those filenames are specifically using the same secret layout as Google's [nginx-ssl-proxy](https://github.com/GoogleCloudPlatform/nginx-ssl-proxy) image.
+This is really intended to run in Kubernetes, using the provided sample Deployment in `deployment.yaml`.

 ### Swapping in a maintenance page

-The intention here is that a K8s service pointed at an app using the `nginx-ssl-proxy` image can be re-pointed with selectors to a pod running the maintenance page when the app is undergoing maintenance.
+The intention here is that a K8s service pointed at an app can be re-pointed with selectors to a pod running the maintenance page when the app is undergoing maintenance.
 That's it.

 K8s exhibits some funky behavior when you attempt to `kubectl apply` a modified service definition (it merges the labels instead of replaces them).
 You can use `kubectl replace`, but that only works with the absolutely latest revision of the service definition.
 This behavior seems undefined, though, and could have *dire consequences for a load balancer* if the service is torn down while this happens.